Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_ManageTriggers.md

 4. Enter a descriptive name for the trigger in the *Name* field.
     The entered name is displayed above the trigger input line.

 5. Enter the applicable namespace of the desired model in the *Model* field, for example a PIM product corresponds to the model Actindo.Modules.Actindo.PIM.Models.PIMProduct.
-By entering the model, replace the dots with back slashes (**Actindo.Modules\Actindo\PIM\Models\PIMProduct**).
+By entering the model, replace the dots with back slashes (**Actindo\Modules\Actindo\PIM\Models\PIMProduct**).
     The entered namespace is displayed to the right of the trigger name above the trigger input line.

     > [Info] You can take the data models from the related data model under *Dev Tools > API > Tab DATA MODELS*.